 However, it should be noted that using credit cards to provide extra funding for a Startup in Thailand is one of the riskiest options around, but people who are able to make it work may well find that it can likely offer you the best results from the perspective of managing to hold on to complete control and full ownership of your company.

 Help from the Community

 It is worth taking the time to work your existing connections, as people that you know already may be more willing to help and provide better interest rates than strangers.
-It is also worth considering organising a fund raising event where you can showcase what you have to offer and enlist support.
+It is also worth considering organizing a fundraising event where you can showcase what you have to offer and enlist support.

 Get Professional Finance Help and Advice

-A company that specialises in startup consulting such as Start Up in Thailand will be able to provide you with more information on the costs of opening a business in Thailand.
-Because they are specialists in this field, they will be able to give you a clear picture of other elements that you may have overlooked or may be unaware of.
+A company that specializes in startup consulting such as Startup in Thailand will be able to provide you with more information on the costs of opening a business in Thailand.
+Because they are Startup Specialists in this field, they will be able to give you a clear picture of other elements that you may have overlooked or may be unaware of.